English cricket team in Australia in 1994–95: Fourth Test

 Australia's attack was weakened further with McDermott struggling through stomach cramps, but with Mark Waugh taking command of the situation and bowling, England struggled.
-Thorpe (83) and Crawley (71) added 71 for the fourth wicket, but it was Crawley's partnership with DeFreitas that set ensured a close finish.
+Thorpe (83) and Crawley (71) added 71 for the fourth wicket, but it was Crawley's partnership with DeFreitas that ensured a close finish.
 DeFreitas's 88 from 95 balls (9 fours, 2 sixes), a Test-career best that included 22 off one McDermott over, helped set the Australians a target of 263 for victory in 67 overs.

 After safely making it to the lunch interval, the home side slipped to 23/4 in five overs, Malcolm bowling aggressively in a spell of 3–13.
 Mark Waugh and Blewett contrived to hold out for another hour, before Lewis (4–24) and Tufnell took further wickets.
 Healy (51 not out) did his best to marshal the tail, batting for two and a quarter hours and with Fleming, batting until well into the final hour, but Lewis eventually trapped the latter leg-before, and Malcolm (4–39) finished the job off by picking up McIntyre as well to round off an England victory.

 Post-match, Atherton was effusive about man-of-the-match DeFreitas: "Daffy grabbed the game by the scruff of the neck", the England captain acknowledged.
 The man himself was pleased but less excited.
 "They bowled it short, I saw it and hit it.
 That's about it, really," he simplified.
 Aussie skipper Mark Taylor admitted that "[t]hey've played better than us since Christmas" and acknowledged his concern about their form, especially that of his key spin weapon.
 "Warney is feeling a bit flat.
 He knows he's not bowling that well."

-Fifth Test (3–7 February)
+This Test is also often cited as the catalyst for the formal establishment of the Barmy Army.
+On the first day of the Test, a group of English supporters headed to 'T-Shirt City' on Hindley Street and ordered first 50 and then 100 shirts saying "Atherton's Barmy Army" with the Union Jack emblazoned on the back.
+Over 200 shirts were purchased by the end of the Test, and 3,000 were purchased by the end of the tour.